TwilCynder/goombalib-parser/readme.md

 Adds a **parameter** parser, that will simply take the value of an basic argument.
 A "basic argument" is defined as any argument that did not match any option or switch parser (see below) and is not a property (also see below)
 The first argument is the destination name.
 Options can be :
 - "last" (boolean) : if false, this parser will take the first basic argument and then stop parsing anything.
 If true, this parser will take every argument and save the last.
-This means that any parameter parser added after this one will be unable to read anything, as a single argument cannot be saved by multiple parser.
+This means that any parameter parser added after this one will be unable to read anything, as a single argument cannot be saved by multiple parsers.
 - type (string) :
   - "number" : value will be converted to a number (`NaN` if not convertible).